metal-stack/metal-roles/control-plane/roles/gardener-operator/README.md

 Check out the Gardener project for further documentation on [gardener.cloud](https://gardener.cloud/).

+## Requirements

+- Requires cert-manager with DNS cluster issuer to be deployed in the Garden cluster, if the Gardener Operator is used to deploy the Gardener dashboard.
+A wildcard certificate is used for the Gardener dashboard ingress domain.

 ## Migration Path

 If you are still using the `gardener` role for setting up the Gardener, please read the following notes for the migration to the Gardener Operator.